solana-labs/solana/README.md

 Once installed the usual Solana programs will be available as `solona.*` instead of `solana-*`.
 For example, `solana.fullnode` instead of `solana-fullnode`.

-Update to the latest version at any time with
+Update to the latest version at any time with:
 ```bash
 $ snap info solana
 $ sudo snap refresh solana --devmode